 Businessman Chris Kennedy to run for Illinois governor

-In this Sept.
 11, 2014, file photo, University of Illinois Board of Trustees Chairman Chris Kennedy, listens during a trustees meeting in Urbana, Ill.
+Hanah Jubeh, a Kennedy campaign adviser, said Wedn...
+The developer of the stalled, $3.8 billion Dakota Access oil pipeline could get clearance from the Army as early as Wednesday to finish the project.

 Add your comments below